 Study song lyrics ahead of time.

-Going into any karaoke experience completely cold is dangerous, but doing so in Korean could be particularly challenging.
+Going into any karaoke experience without any preparation is scary enough.
+Doing so in Korean can be particularly nerve-wracking.
 That’s why you should study the song lyrics ahead of time.

 Not only will this improve your overall performance, but it can help you digest the vocabulary and grammar so you’re not left pondering the Korean language while you perform.